littlejsun/CNN-dog-breed-classifier/README.md

 - An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.

 Please do __NOT__ include any of the project data sets provided in the `dogImages/` or `lfw/` folders.

-### Ready to submit your project?

-Click on the "Submit Project" button in the classroom and follow the instructions to submit!